osrf/gazebo_tutorials/custom_messages/tutorial-8.0.md

 ## Running

-Assuming everything went fine, and that's probably a rough assumption (seriously this one was long), you need to run Gazebo with a custom world file:
+Assuming everything went fine, and that's probably a rough assumption (seriously this one was long), you need to run Gazebo-classic with a custom world file:

 <include src='https://raw.githubusercontent.com/osrf/collision_map_creator_plugin/master/map_creator.world' />

-Run Gazebo with this world:
+Run Gazebo-classic with this world:

 ~~~
 gazebo ~/collision_map_creator_plugin/map_creator.world